 The biggest variable in your emergency repair bill is timing.
 A service call during regular business hours will always be more affordable than one placed on a weekend, holiday, or in the middle of the night.
 That's because after-hours calls require technicians to be on-call and ready to go at a moment's notice.
 As a rule of thumb, you can expect an emergency repair to cost two to three times more than a standard daytime appointment.
 While you can't control when your furnace breaks down, knowing this can help set your expectations for the final cost.

-Service Call Fees and Labor
+Breaking Down Service Call Fees and Labor Costs

 When you call for an emergency repair, the first charge you'll likely encounter is a service call fee.
 This fee, which typically runs between $75 and $200, covers the technician's travel time and the initial diagnostic work to figure out what’s wrong.
 In most cases, if you decide to move forward with the repair, this fee is applied toward your total bill.
 The other major cost is labor.
 Emergency labor rates can range from $140 to $600 per hour, depending on the complexity and timing.
 For most after-hours work, you can expect to pay between $150 and $215 per hour for a skilled technician's time.